 As mentioned above, one of the first actions taken is to draw lab tests to investigate the root causes for the original symptoms.
 That information leads to corrective actions such as removing neurotoxins.
 Dietary changes are implemented such as restricting neurotoxic food additives, chemicals, sugars, caffeine, etc., and providing the supplements that will be most beneficial to soften antipsychotic side effects as well as antipsychotic withdrawal symptoms.
-It is vital to support the client with diet and supplementation, to repair the person’s neurochemistry so that it can be repaired back to a state of balance.
+It is vital to support the client with diet and supplementation, to repair the person’s neurochemistry back to a state of balance.

 Contact Alternative to Meds Center for Antipsychotic Withdrawal

 We have helped thousands of people over more than 15 years to reach their goal of overcoming antipsychotic medication withdrawal.

 Please reach out to us for assistance.
-Someone will speak with you when you call and will be happy to answer any questions you may have about the services offered at Alternative to Meds Center, costs, and insurance details.
+One of our friendly and knowledgeable staff will be happy to answer any questions you may have about the residential inpatient services offered at Alternative to Meds Center, costs, and insurance details.
 If you or someone you love is not benefiting as you had hoped from taking antipsychotics, we invite you to call us and obtain the assistance you have been searching for.
-Please call us and speak with one of our informed, friendly counselors who is ready to take the time to answer your questions about our antipsychotic withdrawal program.
+We are ready to take the time to answer your questions about our antipsychotic withdrawal program.

 17. Acute Hypoglycemia Presenting as Acute Psychosis Tanveer Padder MD, Aparna Udyawar MD, Nouman Azhar MD, Kamil Jaghab MD From the Department of Psychiatry, Nassau University Medical Center, 2201 Hempstead Turnpike, East Meadow NY 11554 USA.
 First Published December 2005. [cited 2022 May 17]